Custom Event Setup

 DJI Mavic 4 Pro

-The Mavic 4 Pro is DJI's flagship consumer drone designed to deliver cinematic image quality while still offering robust safety features.
-With omnidirectional obstacle avoidance via LiDAR and vision sensors, it is built to handle complex environments.
-For UK creators flying in wooded areas or near built infrastructure, this is a major plus.
+The Mavic 4 Pro is DJI's flagship consumer drone designed to deliver cinematic image quality while offering robust safety features.
+With omnidirectional obstacle avoidance supported by LiDAR and vision sensors, it is built to handle complex environments with confidence.

 • Ideal for high-end hobbyists and semi-professional cinematographers

-If your budget allows and you want creative freedom with strong safety systems, the Mavic 4 Pro delivers.
+If your budget allows and you want creative freedom backed by strong safety systems, the Mavic 4 Pro delivers.

 DJI Mini 5 Pro

-Weighing in around 249g, the Mini 5 Pro punches above its weight.
-Crucially for our topic, it boasts omnidirectional obstacle sensing built around vision sensors plus forward-facing LiDAR, which enhances collision protection even in lower light conditions.
+Weighing in at around 249g, the Mini 5 Pro punches well above its size.
+It features omnidirectional obstacle sensing using vision sensors, supported by forward-facing LiDAR to improve detection accuracy, including in lower light conditions.

-• Ideal for travel enthusiasts and hobbyists who demand strong imaging plus portability
+• Ideal for travel enthusiasts and hobbyists seeking portability without compromise

-• Being under 250g helps with UK CAA registration thresholds
+• Sub-250g weight helps with CAA registration thresholds

 DJI Air 3S